♫ Listening to: Boys by Charlie XCX ♫

 Vegan Chocolate Pudding Ingredients

-- 1 package firm silken tofu (wrapped in a towel for a few minutes)
+- 1 12 ounce package of organic firm silken tofu (wrapped in a towel for a few minutes)*

 - ¼ cup organic sugar (you can substitute any evaporated cane juice)*